justin-carver/Squrl/README.md

 - [ ] Utilize [Helmet](https://www.npmjs.com/package/helmet) when spinning up Express.
 - [ ] Configure appropriate secure session cookies.

 At this point, secure communications can occur to and from the server.
 The server is running on a strict HTTPS Transport mode and should be relatively secured.
-More steps should be taken to further protect the web server, but this is a start.
+More steps should be taken to further protect the web server, but this is a good starting point.

 ### Database Security

-- [ ] [Client-side Field Level Encryption](https://docs.mongodb.com/manual/core/security-client-side-encryption/) for MongoDB *can* be configured (if applicable) with appropriate settings for either deterministic or randomized encryption.
-This requires access to MongoDB Enterprise.
+- [ ] [Client-side Field Level Encryption](https://docs.mongodb.com/manual/core/security-client-side-encryption/) for MongoDB *can* be configured (if applicable) with appropriate settings for either deterministic or randomized encryption upon entering the db as well, on top of the current encryption. *This requires access to MongoDB Enterprise.*
+- [ ] All information is encrypted and decrypted on the client-side, which allows no exposed or plain-text information (generated routes or encrypted urls) to enter the database. **The database has no way to parse stored information on it's own.**

+## Encryption Process

+The encryption process is very simple, yet surprisingly robust for what it needs to accomplish.

 ## Great Reads

-These are some nice articles of information accommodating the reasoning for this project:
+These are some nice articles of information accommodating the reasoning and help for this project:

 - [Guess what?
 URL shorteners short-circuit cloud security (Article)](https://arstechnica.com/information-technology/2016/04/guess-what-url-shorteners-short-circuit-cloud-security/)
 - [Gone in Six Characters: Short URLs Considered Harmful for Cloud services (Research Paper)](https://arxiv.org/pdf/1604.02734v1.pdf)